How to set an SBTi target

 The SBTi guidelines therefore vary slightly depending on the size of the company and the sector.
 If a company operates in an energy-intensive sector, it has its own sector-specific guidelines and targets.
 Companies operating in these sectors, irrespective of their size, must follow the sector-specific guidelines.
 The energy-intensive sectors are:

 For large companies, the SBTi process consists of five steps.
-First, a company commits to the SBTi, registers on the initiative's website, and submits a questionnaire.
-Once submitted, the company's name appears on the SBTi website with a "committed" flag.
+First, a company commits to the SBTi, registers on the initiative’s website, and submits a questionnaire.
+Once submitted, the company’s name appears on the SBTi website with a “committed” flag.
 In the second step, the company sets a base year for the target against which future emission reductions will be compared.
 The base year can be up to five years in the past, meaning a very distant year cannot be chosen.
 Once the targets are set, the company submits them to SBTi, along with a reliable emissions calculation.
 The SBTi then starts a validation process, during which the company may need to address further questions regarding its emissions calculation, targets, and activities.
 After validation, the company receives an approval message.
-At the same time, a timetable is provided for publishing the company's name and targets on the SBTi website.
+At the same time, a schedule for publishing the company’s name and targets on the SBTi website is provided.
 The company also receives instructions on how to communicate about SBTi.
 During the monitoring phase, the company must establish a plan for emissions calculation, reporting, and reduction measures in the coming years to achieve its targets.

 For SMEs, the process has been simplified.
 In practice, companies set and submit their targets directly through the SBTi form after registration, skipping the initial engagement phase.
 SBTi then validates the targets, and the company and its targets are added to the SBTi register.
-The company can then communicate its targets and begin tracking process.
+The company can then communicate its targets and begin the tracking process.

 As stated earlier, a reliable and high-quality emissions calculation is the foundation for SBTi targets.
 The company must conduct a calculation based on GHG Protocol standards for the year it wants to set as the baseline for its SBT, known as the base year.